kolonialno/troncos/README.md

 Troncos contains a helper method that lets you configure Structlog.

-First, run `poetry add structlog` to install structlog in your project.
+First, run `uv add structlog` to install structlog in your project.

 You can now replace your existing logger config with